ZeusYang/TinySoftRenderer/README.md

 ### Prerequisites

+At present, I build it on Windows platform.
 Please make sure your system is equipped with the following softwares.

 - [cmake](https://cmake.org/)：at least version 3.5